-- Evidence of student status, such as recent tuition receipts and transcripts;
+- Evidence of student status, such as acceptance letter, recent tuition receipts, and/or transcripts

 - Paper receipt for the SEVIS fee, Form I-797

-- Name and contact information for your Designated School Official (DSO) For comprehensive information on procedures for traveling and arriving in the United States, visit Education USA.
+- Name and contact information for your Designated School Official (DSO).
+For comprehensive information on procedures for traveling and arriving in the United States, visit Study in the States.

 COMPLETE YOUR ENTRY PAPERWORK